Hendy/umbraco-look/README.md

   * Examine 0.1.70 (min)
   * Lucene.Net.Contrib 2.9.4.1 (min)

-## Indexing

-Look will automatically hook into all Umbraco Exmaine indexers (by default "ExternalIndexer", "InternalIndexer" and "InternalMemberIndexer" - see /config/ExamineSettings.config), offering the ability to create additional Lucene fields for `name`, `date`, `text`, `tags` and `location` data for every Umbraco content, media or member being indexed.

-To configure the indexing behaviour, custom functions can be set via static methods on the LookService.
-At index-time each of these functions will be given the IndexingContext which contains the IPublishedContent of the content, media or member being indexed, together with details about the Exmaine index being used.
+There are two required namespaces:
 ```csharp
 using Our.Umbraco.Look.Services;
 using Our.Umbraco.Look.Models;
 ```

+## Indexing

+Look automatically hooks into all Umbraco Exmaine indexers (by default "ExternalIndexer", "InternalIndexer" and "InternalMemberIndexer" - see /config/ExamineSettings.config) offering the ability to create additional Lucene fields for `name`, `date`, `text`, `tags` and `location` data for the Umbraco content, media or member being indexed.

+To configure the indexing behaviour, custom functions can be set via static methods on the LookService (all are optional).
+At index-time each of these custom functions will be given the IPublishedContent of the item being indexed and the name of the Exmaine index being used.
+If a custom function returns a value, then it will be stored in custom Lucene field(s) (prefixed with "Look_"), otherwise a null return indicates no change.

 The model supplied to the custom functions at index-time: